vippsas/vipps-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.4.11  =
+= 1.5.0  =
-Added the WOOCOMMERCE_CHECKOUT constant to "create partial order" to assist plugins that work differently on the checkout page(s), such as Yith Dynamic Pricing
+Experimental support for WooCommerce Gutenberg blocks, namely the checkout blocks and the All Products blocks (and other product blocks).

 == Frequently Asked Questions ==